 Dr. Sanjay Gupta says in a CNN show: “We don’t quite know how these manuka honeys prevent and kill infections, but a compound in them called methylglyoxal seems to interact with a number of other unknown compounds in honey to prevent infectious bacteria developing new strains that are resistant to it.

 Other scientists say that:

 “Manuka honey has antimicrobial activity, deodorising action, debriding action and osmotic effect, anti-inflammatory activity, antioxidant activity, and enhanced rate of healing.
 Essentially, honey can be regarded as an antimicrobial agent with the ability to promote wound healing.”

 Honey works differently from antibiotics, which attack the bacteria’s cell wall or inhibit intracellular metabolic pathways.
 To quote specialists, manuka honey “stimulates the rate of angiogenesis, granulation and epithelialization, and speeds up the healing process”, probably due to the following factors:

 Honey is hygroscopic, meaning it has a low water content and draws moisture out of the environment, thus dehydrating any bacteria.

 – Its sugar content is also high enough to hinder the growth of microbes, but the sugar content alone is not the sole reason for honey’s antibacterial properties.
 (When honey is diluted with water, reducing its high sugar content, it still inhibits the growth of many different bacterial species that cause wound infections).
+(Sugars in honey)

 – Also, due to its high sugar content, honey also prevents pain on dressing changes as it keeps the wound surface moist by mobilizing the oedema from the surrounding tissues.